 The drainages within the Coastal Zone affected by the proposed project are for the most part natural drainages.
 Within these drainages, there exist wetlands, sensitive uplands and various wildlife species.
-With the master permit approved by the City, the extent of impacts to sensitive biological resources is not known or identified until after the permit is approved.
-Then, once a drainage area has been identified as a priority, a detailed biological analysis would be performed.
+With the master permit approved by the City, the extent of impacts to sensitive biological resources is not known or identified until after the coastal development permit is approved.
+Then, once a drainage area has been identified as a priority, a detailed biological analysis would be performed, which would not be subject to review and consistency with the certified LCP through a separate permit process.
 Based on this analysis, impacts would be identified and appropriate mitigation measures developed.
 As cited above, the LCP requires that development shall not have significant adverse impacts on sensitive biological resources.
-Therefore, the City' approval is inconsistent with the above cited LCP provisions and the appellants have raised a substantial issue.
+Since the impacts would not be discovered until after the CDP approval, there cannot be substantial evidence to support the findings that the development shall not have significant adverse impacts on sensitive biological resources.
+Therefore, the City's approval is inconsistent with the above cited LCP provisions and the appellants have raised a substantial issue.

-Also related to the issue of deferring the biological analysis, is the annual prioritization process for maintenance work.
-Given the proposed evaluation process to determine the priority maintenance each year, it is possible that multiple drainages could remain off the priority list and thus, remain unaltered for several years, with vegetation and habitat establishing that might not have been anticipated.
+Also related to the issue of deferring the biological analysis is the annual prioritization process for maintenance work.
+Given the proposed evaluation process to determine the priority maintenance each year, it is possible that multiple drainages could remain off the priority list and thus, remain unaltered for several years, with vegetation and habitat establishing that might not have been anticipated when the permit was originally reviewed and approved.
+Factors other that environmental protection and flood capacity could inappropriately be considered and result in deferred maintenance within the Coastal Zone resulting in unanticipated impacts (i.e., increased impacts at a later date).